adamcath/ads/README.md

 ### Dependencies

-- ads has been tested with python 2.7.8 on Mac OS Yosemite
+- ads has been tested with python 2.7.8 on Mac OS Yosemite-El Capitan
 - python
-- pyyaml: install with `sudo pip install pyyaml` or `sudo easy_install pyyaml`
+- pip: install with `easy_install pip`
 - shell stuff available on any Unixy OS (`find`, `bash`, `tail`, `cat`)

-### Installing
+### Installing from source

 - `git clone https://github.com/adamcath/ads.git`
-- Add ads/bin to your `$PATH`
+- `pip install -e .`

 ### Testing

 - Go to an ads project (try doc/samples/intro) and type `ads list`
 - Now try adding ads to your project by following the overview above

-- (If you like, you can run tests with `./gradlew test functionalTest`)
+### Running the automated tests

+- Get the source
+- `./unit_tests.sh && ./functional_tests.sh`

 # FAQ